CHTC/chtc-website-source/helloworld.md

 and Disk Requirements.** The log file also indicates how much memory and disk each job used, so that you can first test a few jobs before submitting many more with more accurate request values.
-When you request too little, your jobs will be \"evicted\" from the computer they\'re running on, and HTCondor will have to try to rerun them (maybe many times) until it requests enough for you.
+When you request too little, your jobs will be terminated by HTCondor and set to \"hold\" status to flag that job as requiring your attention.
+To learn more about why a job as gone on hold, use `condor_q -hold`.

 When you request too much, your jobs may not match to as many available \"slots\" as they could otherwise, and your overall throughput will suffer in that case as well.

 3\. **Determining Run Time.** Depending on how long each of your jobs are (determined by examining when the job began executing and when it